secretflow/spu/docs/development/runtime.rst

   - **Ring 2^k** layer, just like normal CPU, hides cryptography layer's details and provides standard ring2k arithmetic.
   - **Fixed point** layer uses fixed point encoding to represent a fractional number and provides basic arithmetic operations over them.

-- **OPS layer** is designed to be extensible, in this layer we can define multiple modules based on *ALU layer* and finally exposed to VM clients via bindings or SPU IR.
+- **OPS layer** is designed to be extensible, in this layer we can define multiple modules based on *ALU layer* and finally expose to VM clients via bindings or SPU IR.

 Homogeneous and Heterogeneous
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Recall that SPU VM is composed of multiple physical engines, the definition of *homogeneous* and *heterogeneous* comes from *engines*' perspective.
+Recall that SPU VM is composed of multiple physical engines, the definitions of *homogeneous* and *heterogeneous* come from an *engines*' perspective.

 - **Homogeneous**: a layer is *homogeneous* means that all engines run exactly the same code in this layer.
-The user of this layer doesn't have to distinguish between engines, they cannot and should not send/recv messages between engines, in other words, they can treat all engines the same, and programming them as one machine.
+The user of this layer doesn't have to distinguish between engines, they cannot and should not send/recv messages between engines, in other words, they can treat all engines the same, and program them as one machine.
 - **Heterogeneous**: in contrast, a layer is *heterogeneous* means that engines in this layer behave differently (following some protocols).
 The author of this layer should take care of the behavior of each engine to make things correct.

 We want SPU VM to be *homogeneous*, so we can treat it as a normal virtual device when applying secure evaluation.
 For example, in the following computation graph, given `x`, `y`, we want to compute `f(x, y)`, the big circle represents a computing node which can evaluate f.